manascripts/NB_heterogeneity/README.md

 Add mean values of PC1 variance for corresponding number of swaps to a GSEID.csv file (column1: Number of Swaps, Column2: Mean Variance) in the PC1_Means folder and use the Linear_fit.py script to visualize the fit and obtain R-squared value, mean squared error value, slope and intercept for the fit.

 # PCA, K-Means and GSEA
 To perform PCA and K-means clustering on gene-expression data, add pre-processed gene-expression matrix files as tab-delimited .txt files in the data folder.
 Use PCA.py script for PCA and K-Means and GSEA.py for GSEA on the two generated clusters.
 Use the signature.gmt file as input for GSEA.
+Create an Output folder to store GSEA outputs and PCA plots.